tojkuv/the-rust-book/generic-types-traits-lifetimes/README.md

 }
 ```

 Instead of a concrete type for the `item` parameter, we specify the `impl` keyword and the trait name.
 This parameter accepts any type that implements the specified trait.
 In the body of `notify`, we can call any  methods on `item` that come from a `Summary` trait, such as `summarzie`.
 We can call `notify` and pass in any instance of `NewsArticle` or `Tweet`.
-Code that calls the function with any other type, such as a `String` or any `i32`, won't compile because those types don't implement `Summary`.
+Code that calls the function with any other type, such as a `String` or any `i32`, won'_t compile because those types don'_t implement `Summary`.

 ### Trait Bound Syntax